Supervision and Support of Foster Carers

 SCOPE OF THIS CHAPTER

-All approved foster carers will have an allocated, suitably qualified supervising social worker.
-The allocated supervising social worker is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
-This will include an understanding that they must work within the National Minimum Standards for Fostering and the agency's policies, procedures and guidance.
+All approved foster carers will be allocated a suitably qualified supervising social worker who is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
+This will include them working within the National Minimum Standards for Fostering and Cambridgeshire's policies, procedures and guidance.

-A programme of supervision visits should be set up and agreed between the foster carer and the supervising social worker from the time of the foster carer's approval, and endorsed by the supervising social worker's line manager.
+A programme of supervision visits should be set up and agreed between the foster carer and the supervising social worker from the time of the foster carer's approval, and agreed with the social worker's line manager.

 Supervision is essentially a supportive and enabling two way process to: